Background

 The Governor’s press release regarding this Executive Order contains additional information regarding his administration’s collaborative support of the SB 254 study.

-The California Earthquake Authority (CEA), in its capacity as Administrator of the California Wildfire Fund will oversee the preparation of the assessment (study) and seeks input from the stakeholder community.
-Planning and logistics have begun, and CEA is required to deliver a report on the study to the Legislature and Governor by April 1, 2026.
+The California Earthquake Authority (CEA), in its capacity as Administrator of the California Wildfire Fund will oversee the preparation of the assessment (study) and is gathering input from the stakeholder community.
+CEA is required to deliver a report on the study to the Legislature and Governor by April 1, 2026.
 Upon completion and delivery, the report on the natural catastrophe resiliency study will be published on this page.

 The deadline we set for written submissions has now passed, but we encourage you to register as an interested party to receive study updates and notices about upcoming webinars and other potential opportunities for engagement and contributions.